This post may contain affiliate links. Please read our disclosure policy.

 - Partially bake the cookies for 8 minutes.

 - While the cookies bake, make the mocha glaze.
 Combine the powdered sugar with the melted butter, cocoa, espresso and salt.
 Stir until combined.
-Add a splash more coffee or water to get desired consistency.
+Add a splash more coffee or water to get desired consistency.1 1/2 cups powdered sugar, 2 1/2 Tbsp. butter, unsalted, melted, 2 1/2 Tbsp. espresso or strong hot coffee, 2 Tbsp.
+Dutch process cocoa, 1/4 tsp. salt

-- Remove the cookies from the oven and press half of a marshmallow, cut side down, into the center.
+- Remove the cookies from the oven and press half of a marshmallow, cut side down, into the center.5 marshmallows, cut in half

 - Bake again for 2 additional minutes so the marshmallow can get soft.
 Remove from the oven and while the cookies are still warm, spoon some of the mocha glaze icing on top of each cookie spreading it around the cookie.
-Top with festive sprinkles and enjoy!
+Top with festive sprinkles.
+Allow the cookies to cool on cookie sheet for at least 5 minutes, then transfer to wire rack to cool completely.
+Enjoy!

 - These cookies are the same cookie base as these Buckeye cookies.
 So if you want to make some of the cookies chocolate+peanut butter, you already have the dough ready to go!